Greshanris/react-python-full-stack/README.md

 - ``

 ## Frontend (React):
-completed
+completed using "chakra-ui" and "react-icons" for icons.

 ### Deployment Completed
 [https://react-python-full-stack.onrender.com/](https://react-python-full-stack.onrender.com/)

 #### TODO (these are the areas which will be working on):
 - Again, CORS error problem encountered, will try on different platform if issue still persists...
+(Completed)
-- Using Context API and Reactredux on places needed..
+- Using Context API and Reactredux on places needed.. (this left, and i will do it when i have time after i finish my mern-chat-app project😁)
-- New Features to be added... (just simple features)
+- New Features to be added... (just simple features, features is not decided, and anyone is welcome here to clone it and add features, and i strongly recommend it, because this project will be left like this in my hand after some time.
+I always forget😵)